 The U.S. and domestic ironing board maker Home Products International Inc. are fighting a Chinese exporter's bid for judgment in a case challenging anti-dumping duty calculations on metal-top ironing tables from China.

 Less than three months after committing to increasing exports for small- and medium-sized businesses, U.S. Trade Representative Ron Kirk has designated an assistant U.S. trade representative for small business, market access and industrial competitiveness.

-In response to a petition from a group of copper pipe manufacturers, the U.S. Department of Commerce has decided to initiate anti-dumping investigations of seamless refined copper pipe and tube from China and Mexico.
+In response to a petition from a group of American drill pipe producers, the U.S. Department of Commerce has decided to initiate anti-dumping and countervailing duty investigations of drill pipe from China used in oil drilling applications.

 An enforcement deadline is looming next week for new U.S. Customs and Border Protection regulations requiring importers to provide the government with more information before shipping cargo by sea, and importers that haven't made an effort to comply face a tough road, lawyers say.

 U.S. Trade Representative Ron Kirk has asked the U.S. International Trade Commission to look into the economic impact of removing sleeping bags from the list of articles eligible for duty-free treatment under the U.S. Generalized System of Preferences.